chaunm/node-actors-prototype/actors/logic/storage.md

-Service Account
+Service Storage
 ===================

 # Overview

-This actor acts as a broker, being responsible for managing:
+This actor acts as a storage, being responsible for managing:
-- accounts in our system
+- entities in our system
-- related meta data for each account
+- related meta data for each entitiy

 It must conform `Actor Commons` (see more in `../actor-system.md`)